ome/ngff-spec/ngff_spec/specification.md

 ::::{admonition} Example 2
 :class: dropdown
 An example with two dimensional inputs and three dimensional outputs.
+The affine transformation adds a translation by 1 along the new z-axis.

 Note that the order of the axes can in general be determined by the application or user.
 These axes relate to the memory or on-disk order insofar as the last dimension is contiguous